What is the best Year 12 Study Guide?

 Working Space Available

 Checkpoints does not have working space in the book, which can get quite frustrating.
 It’s especially irritating when you’ve gone through your whole year doing Checkpoints questions in random books and pieces of paper and can’t find specific questions to revise.
 All other guides and exams have working space, but if you’re going to use Checkpoints I would advise having a specific exercise book just used for Checkpoints questions.

 Free Sample Available?

 Our Fortify series is the only study guide on the market which gives such a comprehensive free sample.
-Our free ‘sample’ consists of 100 custom-written, exam-style questions which include written worked solutions and online video solutions.
+Our free ‘sample’ consists of 4 sample exams with all questions taken from the Fortify books.

 So, which one should you get?